 The academic year for Std.
 9th flew past you in the blink of an eye almost as if it was a coin trick performed by a clever magician.
 Now you find yourself standing on the threshold of the first of many milestones in your life.
 Std.
-10th,the year of SSC Board Exam is quite a tricky year that brings in a slew of firsts into your academic life.
+10th, the year of the SSC Board Exam is quite a tricky year that brings in a slew of firsts into your academic life.
 This is the first time when you will sit for an examination designed for your entire state instead of just your school.

-Without any further ado, let’s begin our journey to decode Writing Skills.
+Without any further ado, let's begin our journey to decode Writing Skills.
 We assume that you are well versed with the paper pattern and the syllabus furnished in your SSC English book.
 According to the Paper Pattern, your SSC English paper will be divided into six sections.
 Out of these, Section V and Section VI will deal with all the Writing Skills sections.
 While the fifth section comprises of questions that will test your linguistic skills, the sixth section will test your creative flow of thought.
-Before we begin to deep dive into this topic, there are two things that you must be aware about writing skills.
+Before we begin to deep dive into this topic, there are two things that you must be aware of in writing skills.

 Here is a list of Writing Skills which will be a part of your SSC English book and curriculum that you must practice upon for the SSC Board exam:

 |Information Transfer (Non-Verbal to Verbal and Verbal to Non-Verbal)|

 |Developing a Story|

 |Narrating an Experience|

 Let's discuss the above writing skills in detail following the manner in which they will be asked in the SSC English Examination.